+Please note that requests to take the examinations and all questions refering exclusively to the examinations are to be sent to the College Entrance Examination Board at the appropriate address as given above, and not to the California Institute.
 PERSONAL INTERVIEW.
 A personal interview will, wherever possible, be arranged with each applicant unless the results of the entrance examinations show very definitely that he has not had sufficient preparation.
 These interviews will be held in the locality in which the applicant lives or is attending school.
 In some cases, applicants may be asked to travel short distances to a central point.
 Notices of interview appointments will be sent, and the applicant has no responsibility with regard to the interview until such notice is received.

 NOTIFICATION OF ADMISSION.
-Final selections are ordinarily made and the applicants notified of their admission or rejection by June first.
+Final selections are ordinarily made and the applicants notified of their admission or rejection by May 20.
 Upon receipt of a notice of admission an applicant should immediately send in the registration fee of \$10.00, which covers the cost of the New Student Camp.
-See page 109.
+(See below.)
 In the event of subsequent cancellation of application, the registration fee is not refundable unless cancellation is initiated by the Institute.
 Places in the entering class will not be held for more than ten days from the time an applicant could reasonably be expected to have received notice of acceptance.
 When the registration fee has been received, each accepted applicant will be sent a registration card which will entitle him to register, provided his physical examination is satisfactory.
 The registration card should be presented at the Dabney Hall Lounge on the date of registration.